abse4411/projz_renpy_translation/README.md

     ```bash
    t {index_or_name} -t ts -n {API_name} -l {lang}
    ```
-    - `-n`specifies the API service to use.
+    - `-n` specifies the API service to use.
 You can run the command `t -t ts -h` to show available API services.
-Default as `bing` 。
+Default as `bing`.
 2. Set the translation target.
 This is similar to step 2 in AI translation.
 3. Then, the tool starts automatically translating.

 Note, args of `translate_text` and `preaccelerate` method using in this command, can be configed at `translator.translators` in [config.yaml](config.yaml).
+Learn more: [UlionTse/translators](https://github.com/UlionTse/translators?tab=readme-ov-file#getting-started)

 ---